,l; Make Surprise Party Invitations

 3/16" green ribbon

-craft glue and xyron glue runner
+craft glue and Xyron glue runner

 The base of this card is made by simply folding the 8" by 8" card stock in half.
 For my invitations I created an insert with my wording printed onto frosted vellum.
 A unique twist would be to glue a smaller envelope into the middle of the invitation marked "Top Secret" with the invitation details tucked neatly inside.